Utsob-Bin-Bari/ait-rn101-th-utsob-bin-bari/README.md

 ## Running on a Physical Device

 By default, the app is configured to work with the emulator/simulator.
-To run on a **physical device** connected to the same WiFi network:
+To test on a **physical device**, choose one of these options:

+### Option 1: Guest Mode (Recommended for Quick Testing)

+**Easiest way to test the app** - no server setup required:

+1. Build and install the app on your device
+2. Launch the app and tap **"Continue as Guest"**
+3. All features work locally (create, edit, delete tasks)
+4. No sync - data stays on device only

+**Perfect for:**
+- Quick UI/UX testing
+- Feature demonstrations
+- Offline functionality validation

+**Note:** Guest data is deleted on logout.

+---

-### Option A: Local Network Setup (Development)
+### Option 2: Local Network Setup (Full Features)

+For testing with **server sync** on a physical device:

+*Already have an account?
+Skip to [Option 3](#option-3-production-backend-release)*

+### Step-by-Step Setup:

-**Step 1: Find Your Computer's IP Address**
+**1. Find Your Computer's IP Address**

 On macOS/Linux:
 ```bash